digi-ron/AU-Falcon-SPUD-Project/ECUBCM/Keyfob/Keyfob.md

 ### S1 Smartlock
 These remotes are actually inherited from the EL Falcon before it, and are a 304mHz sender with a Ford specific security chip built in.
 As a result of their age, finding good condition original ones are becoming harder, and even once found the rubber buttons are prone to wearing quicker than their S2-3 counterparts.

+> NOTE: As of time of writing in 2024, the only manufacturer of aftermarket keyfobs for this model is [KEYDIY](../../Credits.md#information-cross-referencing), however their remotes have a high failure rate

 ![Series 1 keyfob approximation](./S1-fob.png)

 > Image cropped from [The Key Guys](../../Credits.md#collected-images-primarily-product-listing-images) product page, which was advertising a aftermarket replacement that looks completely different